The Rise of Experiential Travel: What Research Says

 Experiential travel has emerged not just as a trend — but as a return to purpose.

-Whether it is learning agricultural practices in a small Himalayan village, joining a meditation session in Nepal, or participating in a rural school build — these are the experiences we never forget.
+Whether it is learning farming practices in a Himalayan village, joining meditation in Nepal, or volunteering in a rural community, these are the experiences we remember for life.

-The next time you pack for travel, skip tourist traps.
+The next time you plan a trip, skip the tourist checklist.
 Choose the stories, the people, and the stillness.
-That is where the true purpose of travel starts.
+That’s where the real purpose of travel begins.

 Missed planning a trek for May or June?